 Some of these models are specifically geared towards the younger children, and they provide additional child care and education services.
 Millions of children under 5 years of age spend over 35 hours per week in childcare facilities, and there has been a growing recognition that this form of early childhood care is very important as it provides lifelong benefits.
 In 2017, this industry will continue to grow, and will provide more after-school programs as the lack of customisation of learning in schools continues to place pressure on the education system.

 A Team Tuition, at its core, is a tutoring company; however, our heart is focused on transforming the education sector, for the purpose of transforming students themselves.
 Unlike other tutoring companies, we do not place ourselves into a box; we prize innovation and creativity, and while certain boundaries are put in place, we are continually looking to expand the possibilities when it comes to tutoring.
+We specialise in one on one private tutoring and take the time to match your child with a tutor who suits their specific needs and goals.

 7. Peer to Peer Assessments